player-ui/tools/devtools/client/README.md

 The Devtools client is a part of the Player UI Devtools architecture.
 It allows you to create custom devtools panels that can be used to debug and inspect your Player UI experiences, using the same plugin system used by other Player UI plugins.

-The Devtools client receives its content from the devtools plugins running into the Player UI in use by the inspected page.
-This allows extending the devtools with custom panels, without the need to create a new extension.
+The Devtools client conveniently receives its content from the devtools plugins running into the Player UI in use by the inspected page.
+This feature allows you to extend the dev tools with custom panels, without the need to create a new extension.
 You can create your own devtools plugins and use them in the Player UI Devtools Browser Extension.

-For more information on the architecture of the Devtools client, please refer to the Devtools Browser Extension README.
+For a more comprehensive understanding of the architecture of the Devtools client, you can always refer to the detailed information provided in the Devtools Browser Extension README.

 ## Installation